 Gelatin-Based Gummies with Minimal Coating

-- Take on an empty stomach for fastest absorption
+- Take on an empty stomach for fastest absorption.

-- 20 to 30 minutes before breakfast works great for energy formulas
+- 20 to 30 minutes before breakfast works great for energy formulas.

-- Drink a full glass of water to help dissolution
+- Drink a full glass of water to help dissolution.

 Pectin-Based Gummies with Functional Coatings

-- Take with meals to ensure enough gastric acid
+- Take with meals to ensure enough gastric acid.

-- Evening dosing works fine for most formulations
+- Evening dosing works fine for most formulations.

 Mineral-Heavy Gummies

-- Evening timing, at least two hours after eating
+- Evening timing, at least two hours after eating.

-- Skip dairy and high-phytate foods like grains or beans
+- Skip dairy and high-phytate foods like grains or beans.

-- Consider splitting doses if you're also taking a multivitamin
+- Consider splitting doses if you're also taking a multivitamin.

 Probiotic Gummies

-- Take with the first bite of your biggest meal
+- Take with the first bite of your biggest meal.

-- Higher stomach pH improves bacterial survival
+- Higher stomach pH improves bacterial survival.

-- Understand you're probably getting 10 to 20% of the stated CFUs due to formulation limitations
+- Understand you're probably getting 10 to 20% of the stated CFUs due to formulation limitations.

 Fat-Soluble Vitamin Gummies

-- Take with a meal containing at least 10 to 15 grams of fat
+- Take with a meal containing at least 10 to 15 grams of fat.

-- Morning or early afternoon aligns with natural vitamin D metabolism
+- Morning or early afternoon aligns with natural vitamin D metabolism.

-- Oil-coated varieties especially need dietary fat for proper emulsification
+- Oil-coated varieties especially need dietary fat for proper emulsification.

 Why This Actually Matters

 The supplement industry has boiled gummy timing down to convenient soundbites that ignore formulation science.
-"Morning for energy, evening for calm" makes for easy Instagram posts but terrible science.
+"Morning for energy, evening for calm" makes easy Instagram posts but terrible science.

 But that information almost never reaches the people actually buying and using these products.